 Hand, Wrist Injuries from GardeningUncategorized

-Few people connect gardening with sports injury, but avid gardeners who enjoy clearing, planting and tending their gardens are susceptible to many of the same types of repetitive motion and overuse injuries that afflict tennis and golf enthusiasts jumping into the game after a long winter break, writes orthopedic hand surgeon, David Wei, MD, in the May issue of Westchester WAG magazine.
-Dr. Wei specializes in conditions of the hand, wrist and elbow at ONS.
+Few people connect gardening with sports injury, but avid gardeners who enjoy clearing, planting and tending their gardens are susceptible to many types of repetitive motion and overuse injuries that afflict tennis and golf enthusiasts jumping into the game after a long winter break, notes ONS Orthopedic Surgeon, David Wei, MD.
+Dr. Wei specializes in conditions of the hand, wrist and elbow.

-In an article titled, The Hidden Hazards of Gardening, Dr. Wei notes that athletes are advised to start a new activity slowly, increasing duration and intensity at a gradual pace.
+Dr. Wei notes that athletes are advised to start a new activity slowly, increasing duration and intensity at a gradual pace.
 The same is true for gardeners anxious to get digging into the fresh spring soil.
 They shouldn’t attempt to clear all the winter debris in a single day, or plant the flats of annuals brought home from the nursery all at one time.
-Instead, they should undertake these tasks at moderate intervals and take a few minutes to stretch when they start to feel a little sore or stiff.
+Instead, they should undergo these tasks at moderate intervals and take a few minutes to stretch when they start to feel a little sore or stiff.

 Most of us are familiar with the backaches and sore knees that accompany digging, pulling and edging a garden.
-Those conditions typically resolve within a few hours or a day or two with rest, ice and, possibly, over-the-counter anti-inflammatory medication.
-However, the hand, wrist and elbow injuries that gardeners can suffer tend to develop over time and don’t usually cause pain at the outset.
+This pain typically resolves itself within a few hours or a day or two with rest, ice and over-the-counter anti-inflammatory medication when necessary.
+However, the hand, wrist and elbow injuries that gardeners can suffer tend to develop over time and don’t usually cause immediate pain.
 Typically, the pain of sprains, tendinitis and even arthritis is mild at first and often ignored.
 However, these ailments can develop into serious conditions if left untreated.
 Here are a few common gardening-related problems that would require medical attention:

 TRIGGER THUMBS OR FINGERS